-We believe we are a leading radiation oncology company with a history of rapid innovations.
-Our leading edge technologies are designed specifically to deliver radiosurgery, stereotactic body radiation therapy, intensity modulated radiation therapy, image guided radiation therapy and adaptive radiation therapy that is tailored to the specific needs of each patient.
+Accuray Incorporated is a radiation oncology company that develops, manufactures, sells and supports precise, innovative treatment solutions.
+Our leading edge technologies are designed to deliver advanced radiation therapy including radiosurgery, stereotactic body radiation therapy, intensity modulated radiation therapy, image guided radiation therapy and adaptive radiation therapy tailored to the specific needs of each patient.
 Our suite of products includes the CyberKnife® Systems and the TomoTherapy® Systems.
-The systems are generally complementary offerings, serving generally separate patient populations treated by the same medical specialty.
+The systems are complementary offerings, optimized to serve separate patient populations treated by the same medical specialty, with advanced capabilities that offer increased treatment flexibility.